danritz/design-archive/books.md

 ### [Setting the Table](http://www.amazon.com/Setting-Table-Danny-Meyer-ebook/dp/B000OI0FCQ/) — Danny Meyer

 It’s a book about restaurants and hospitality.
 It’s about designing a physical place to give someone a good experience.
 Software is less tangible, but we’re trying to do the same thing.
-What’s surprising about this book is that most of the author’s success seems to come from how he treats people in his restaurants, not the food.
+What’s surprising about this book is that most of the Danny’s success seems to come from how he treats people in his restaurants, not the food.
 The food has to great, but you’ll never have a long lasting and successful restaurant until you learn how to treat people like people.
 I believe it’s the same with software.

 ### [Metaphors We Live By](http://www.amazon.com/Metaphors-We-Live-George-Lakoff/dp/0226468011) — George Lakoff